-Holders of Choral/Former Choral Awards and Scholarships remain eligible for academic or music scholarships, which are awarded after a competitive examination in the Lent Term of each year.
-However, the monetary value of any scholarship awarded will be subsumed by the Choral Award or Scholarship, which, at 33% and 50% of the boarding fee respectively, is well in excess of our present maximum scholarship of 10% of the day fee.
-In qualifying cases, fees may be further subsidised by additional, means-tested Bursary funding.
+Holders of Choral/Former Choral Awards and Choral Scholarships remain eligible for academic or music scholarships at 13+ and 16+ which are awarded after a competitive examination in the Lent term of each year.
+However, the monetary value of any academic or music scholarship awarded will be subsumed by the Choral Award or Choral Scholarship, which is well in excess of our present maximum scholarship of 10% of the day fee.
+In qualifying cases, fees may be further subsidised by additional, means-tested bursary funding as above.

 Scholarships are also awarded following an application process for the following:

 - Academic Scholarships for entry into Year 9